When Is the Right Time to Buy Delta Stock?

 Source: Markus Mainka / Shutterstock.com

-With the recent airline stock rally cooling off, what’s next for Delta Air Lines (NYSE:DAL)?
-“Second wave” novel coronavirus concerns have taken the wind out of Wall Street’s bet on a rapid V-shaped recovery for the sector.
+With airline shares pulling back, what’s next for Delta Air Lines (NYSE:DAL) stock?
+“Second wave” novel coronavirus concerns are starting to take hold.
+The recent bullishness for a V-shaped sector recovery looks more than a long-shot right now.

 Is this latest development a mere hiccup, or a sign that tough times will continue?
 It’s debatable.
 On one hand, the airline industry is fast adapting to the “new normal.”
 On the other hand, even if the pandemic continues to fade, it could be years until a rebound happens, as some industry leaders have predicted.